ansible/ansible/docsite/rst/developing_api.rst

 .. _python_api:

-The Python API is very powerful, and is how the ansible CLI and ansible-playbook are implemented.
+The Python API is very powerful, and is how the all the ansible CLI tools are implemented.
 In version 2.0 the core ansible got rewritten and the API was mostly rewritten.

+:.. note:: Ansible relies on forking processes, as such teh API is not thread safe.

 .. _python_api_20: